AyoubToueti/springboot-http-generator/README.md

    ```

 4. **Click the CodeLens options**:
+   - 📄 **Generate All Request**: Create a .http file for the REST Client extension that contains all mapped requests in the controller
    - 🚀 **Send Request**: Execute the HTTP request immediately
-   - 📄 **Generate .http File**: Create a .http file for the REST Client extension
+   - 📄 **Generate .http File**: Create a .http file for the REST Client extension for specific request
    - 📋 **Copy as cURL**: Copy the request as a cURL command

 ## Generated Examples